 Q) Give us a brief insight into your career so far?

 After graduating, I spent three years at Pentagram working for partner Angus Hyland.
 After that, I spent a year at NB:Studio before taking some time off to travel around South America.
-When I was about to return nine months later, I didn’t have a fully formed strategy and was considering.
+When I was about to return nine months later, I didn’t have a fully formed strategy.
 But opportunities have a habit of appearing when you least expect them to.
 I was still travelling when two jobs came my way.
 One was to design a website for Jasper Morrison, the other was to work with exhibition curator Judith Clark who I first met during my time at Pentagram.
 Judith was working on Spectres, an exhibition at the V&A, and asked me to design the exhibition graphics and accompanying book.
 These were really the beginnings of Charlie Smith Design, it hadn’t been an ambition to necessarily set up a studio, but it grew organically.

 In the beginning I was just working mostly from home on projects as and when they came in.
 Gradually a couple of bigger ones came in and the pace began to change.
 Pretty soon I found desk space in a studio shared with an architecture practice and a design studio in Old Street, London.
 Being around creative teams felt right, and shortly after, John McConnell, then a partner at Pentagram, asked me to join the roster of designers working on own brand packaging for John Lewis.
 They’ve remained a client ever since, and became a fundamental element to the growth of my business.
 By 2011 work had picked up and I had two children.
 I was back working full time, growing the team and winning bigger projects.